TritonDataCenter/rfd/rfd/0159/README.md

 ## The Future of the Muskie Capacity Limit

-The investigation for OS-7151 has shown that our ZFS performance was dependent on the zpool fragmentation much more than on how full the dataset was.
-The key point here is that fragmentation is for the entire zpool, not any specific dataset.

-By setting a muskie limit of 95%, we are being fairly conservative and leaving a lot of usable storage on the table (even with the quota abosrbed into the round up behavior).

 During testing in the lab, we have run a zpool up to 99% full with no noticeable degradation in spa sync and zil commit latency (but remember that the fragmentation profile is important).

+After integrating a fix for OS-7151 we were able to increase capacity usage to 96% without noticing any ill effects.

-We should develop a plan to gradually roll out increases of the muskie limit, beyond 95%, into production.
+We should develop a plan to gradually roll out increases of the muskie limit, beyond 96%, into production.
 Ideally we can do this incrementally, on a few storage nodes at a time, then observe performance there, and roll back if we encounter new ZFS problems, before we deploy the updated limit to the entire fleet.